 ”How to transform the fashion sector?
 By putting Earth and all its inhabitants first.
 This is both simple and changes everything.”

 SVP and President

-SVP and President, Target (2018).
+SVP and President, Owned Brand Sourcing and Development, Target (2018).
 Together with his team, Foudy oversees the global sourcing and development of Target’s Owned Brands, developing competitive sourcing strategies and delivering products that are responsibly sourced and of high quality and value, from a brand that can be trusted.
 This portfolio of owned brands is a key differentiator and one of the things that guests love about the Target experience.

 Director of Sustainability

 Director of Sustainability, Zalando SE (2019).
-Together with her team, Heiny is a leading figure in bringing Zalando’s Corporate Sustainability Strategy to life and in deriving actionable measures in becoming a sustainable fashion platform with a net-positive impact.
-Prior to her position at Zalando, Kate held leading positions within sustainability at Target Corp. and C&A. She also supports the Sustainable Apparel Coalition, where she was a Director of the Board for 6 years.
+Together with her team, Heiny is a leading figure in bringing Zalando’s Corporate Sustainability Strategy to life and deriving actionable measures in becoming a sustainable fashion platform with a net-positive impact.
+Prior to working at Zalando, she held leading positions within sustainability at Target Corp. and C&A. Heiny also supports the Sustainable Apparel Coalition, where she was a Director of the Board for six years.